Veterinarians

 Dr. Benyei’s interests include preventative and complementary medicine – especially nutritional, herbal and laser therapies – as well as carpentry, welding, tractor repair, vegetable gardening, and hikes in the mountains of northern New Mexico.

-Dr. Benyei is a member of the American Veterinary Medical Association, the Fairfield County Veterinary Medical Association, the Holistic Veterinary Medical Association and the Connecticut and New Mexico Farm Bureaus.
+Dr. Benyei is a USDA Federally Accredited Veterinarian.
+He is also a member of the American Veterinary Medical Association, the Fairfield County Veterinary Medical Association, the American Association of Feline Practitioners, the Holistic Veterinary Medical Association and the Connecticut and New Mexico Farm Bureaus.

 Asked what originally influenced his decision to become a veterinarian, Dr. Lebish says, "My dad was one of the original small animal practitioners in the Bronx."
 Since becoming a veterinarian, he says he has had a number of professional highlights, which include training for his Diplomate status in Pathology, directing his own small animal practice for many years, working in the atomic weapons project in Nevada, and working on the original cosmic radiation project in the armed forces.